2011 Super Outbreak: Sawyerville–Eoline, Alabama

 Leaving behind six fatalities and forty more injuries, the tornado maintained its intensity as it moved into the Talladega National Forest.
 It downed a significant number of trees before moving into Bibb County north of Alabama State Highway 25.
 In Bibb County, the tornado continued moving northeastward through the Talladega National Forest at EF3 intensity, with thousands more trees being knocked down and partially debarked.
 Almost immediately after exiting the national forest, the tornado directly impacted the small community of Eoline along U.S. Highway 82, northwest of Brent and Centerville.
-Around one dozen mobile homes and single-family site-built homes were destroyed, while many more sustained anywhere from minor to major damage.
-Additionally, the Eoline Volunteer Fire Department and another business were both destroyed.
-One fatality occurred in Eoline, in a vehicle near the fire department building, along with ten other injuries.
+Around one dozen mobile homes and single-family site-built homes were destroyed.

 Northeast of Eoline, the tornado weakened to EF2 intensity, continuing to cause significant damage as it crossed County Road 9, Alabama State Highway 5, and County Road 26, south of West Blocton.
 Several mobile homes and site-built homes were either destroyed or sustained major damage.
 Along the path, thousands of trees were downed.
 The tornado continued to weaken as it moved to the east of West Blocton, continuing to knock down trees.
 More trees were downed as the tornado crossed the Cahaba River and lifted just northeast of Marvel at 6:55 p.m.
 CDT (23:55 UTC), not far from the Shelby County border.

 The tornado was rated as an EF3, with maximum sustained winds of 145 mph.
 It remained on the ground for almost an hour and a half, traversing 72.13 mi, being, at times, about 1 mi wide.
-In total, seven people were killed and an additional 52 were injured.
+In total, seven people were killed and at least 52 others were injured.